brandon-bailey/omscentral/server/README.md

 ## Deployment

-Merging/pushing to `master` initiates a deployment to the staging environment.
-Once verified in staging, the build is promoted to production.
+Merging/pushing to `staging` initiates a deployment to the staging environment after CI passes in github.
+Once verified in staging, the build is manually promoted to production when appropriate.